Caleres (NYSE:CAL) Trading 7.6% Higher

-A number of research analysts have recently weighed in on the stock.
-Piper Sandler downgraded shares of Caleres from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $35.00 to $25.00 in a research report on Thursday, May 25th.
-StockNews.com downgraded shares of Caleres from a “buy” rating to a “hold” rating in a research report on Friday, May 26th.
-Finally, TheStreet raised shares of Caleres from a “c+” rating to a “b” rating in a research report on Thursday.
+Several research analysts recently commented on the stock.
+TheStreet raised shares of Caleres from a “c+” rating to a “b” rating in a report on Thursday.
+StockNews.com downgraded shares of Caleres from a “buy” rating to a “hold” rating in a report on Friday, May 26th.
+Finally, Piper Sandler downgraded shares of Caleres from an “overweight” rating to a “neutral” rating and cut their price objective for the stock from $35.00 to $25.00 in a report on Thursday, May 25th.

 Caleres Trading Up 8.3 %

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 28th.
-Shareholders of record on Friday, June 9th will be issued a $0.07 dividend.
-This represents a $0.28 annualized dividend and a yield of 1.33%.
-The ex-dividend date is Thursday, June 8th.
-Caleres’s payout ratio is 6.14%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 28th.
+Stockholders of record on Friday, June 9th will be given a dividend of $0.07 per share.
+This represents a $0.28 annualized dividend and a dividend yield of 1.33%.
+The ex-dividend date of this dividend is Thursday, June 8th.
+Caleres’s dividend payout ratio (DPR) is currently 6.14%.

-Several large investors have recently bought and sold shares of CAL.
-Dorsey Wright & Associates bought a new position in Caleres in the 4th quarter valued at $26,000.
-Parkside Financial Bank & Trust raised its position in shares of Caleres by 65.9% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 1,246 shares of the textile maker’s stock valued at $27,000 after buying an additional 495 shares in the last quarter.
-Acadian Asset Management LLC purchased a new stake in shares of Caleres during the 1st quarter valued at $32,000.
-Assetmark Inc. raised its position in shares of Caleres by 25.8% during the 4th quarter.
-Assetmark Inc. now owns 2,747 shares of the textile maker’s stock valued at $61,000 after buying an additional 564 shares in the last quarter.
-Finally, Captrust Financial Advisors raised its position in shares of Caleres by 30.4% during the 1st quarter.
-Captrust Financial Advisors now owns 5,467 shares of the textile maker’s stock valued at $106,000 after buying an additional 1,275 shares in the last quarter.
-87.46% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Nisa Investment Advisors LLC raised its position in Caleres by 2.0% in the 3rd quarter.
+Nisa Investment Advisors LLC now owns 19,026 shares of the textile maker’s stock worth $464,000 after purchasing an additional 376 shares during the period.
+Parkside Financial Bank & Trust raised its position in Caleres by 65.9% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 1,246 shares of the textile maker’s stock worth $27,000 after purchasing an additional 495 shares during the period.
+Price T Rowe Associates Inc. MD raised its position in Caleres by 2.3% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 23,535 shares of the textile maker’s stock worth $510,000 after purchasing an additional 538 shares during the period.
+Assetmark Inc. raised its position in Caleres by 25.8% in the 4th quarter.
+Assetmark Inc. now owns 2,747 shares of the textile maker’s stock worth $61,000 after purchasing an additional 564 shares during the period.
+Finally, Panagora Asset Management Inc. raised its position in Caleres by 0.3% in the 4th quarter.
+Panagora Asset Management Inc. now owns 199,372 shares of the textile maker’s stock worth $4,442,000 after purchasing an additional 651 shares during the period.
+Hedge funds and other institutional investors own 87.46% of the company’s stock.

 Caleres, Inc engages in the provision of athletic, casual, and dress footwear products.
 It operates through the Famous Footwear and Brand Portfolio segments.
 The Famous Footwear segment provides branded footwear for the entire family.
 The Brand Portfolio segment sources, manufactures, and markets branded, licensed, and private-labeled footwear primarily to online retailers, national chains, department stores, mass merchandisers, and independent retailers.